Tee-Stark/go-blog/README.md

 #### Making Requests (API docs still cooking 🙃)
 kindly bear with me...

-while I complete the docs and add tests...
+while I complete the docs and add tests...you can always checkout the code and know your way around, it's very understandable I promise... 💓
 ### Enjoy !!!